FadekemiAkinduyile/Retrieval-Augmented-Generation-RAG-/README.md

 #
 # A) Retrieval Question Answering with Llama 2
-#

 This Jupyter notebook demonstrates how to set up a Retrieval Question Answering system using Llama 2, a large language model.
 The system retrieves relevant information from a set of documents and generates responses to user questions.

 Prerequisites

-Ensure you have the following Python packages installed:

 pip install langchain langchain-community sentence_transformers faiss-cpu ctransformers huggingface-hub pypdf